anilabraham-IT/IntuneEDU/IntuneEDU/in-development.md

 <!-- 1910 start-->
 ## View Win32 Apps from Intune for Education portal
-You'll be able to view the Win32 apps that are configured in your Intune tenant, and manage the app's group assignments, from Intune for Education.
+You'll be able see the Win32 apps that are configured in your tenant, and manage the apps' group assignments, from the Intune for Education portal.

-## New settings for Take A Test, local guest accounts
+## Configure Take A Test for local guest accounts
-You'll be able configure settings for Take a Test profiles that use the local guest account.
+More configuration options will be available for Take a Test profiles that use the local guest account.
 Students will be able to launch a secure assessment by clicking a button on the Windows sign-in screen.
 For more information about Take a Test, see [Take tests in Windows 10](https://docs.microsoft.com/education/windows/take-tests-in-windows-10).

  ## Changes to education presets
 After you sign up for Intune for Education, Intune preconfigures some settings in the All devices group.
 We’re making changes to these presets based on customer feedback.
 These changes include: